 When a person experiences or witnesses an incredible disturbing or scary event, they may develop psychological trauma.
 This type of trauma typically impacts a person’s ability to cope and function normally — and is typically treated with a trauma therapy program.

 Understanding the signs of trauma, how it affects the brain, and how it’s professionally treated can help you or a loved one recognize the problem and then begin taking steps toward recovery.
 Searching for a trauma therapy program in California?
-Reach out to Clear Recovery Center Virtual Program today.
+Reach out to Clear Behavioral Health Virtual Program today.
 You can call 866.680.0969 or contact our team online.

 What Are the Signs of Trauma in Adults?